analyticsplaybook/analyticsplaybook.github.io/index.md

   * State a bite-sized business problem/question
   * Show how you solved the problem/question
-  * Show what the solution looks like (with business impact if possible)
+  * EXPLAIN why the solution works (with business impact if possible)

 It's clearly not always feasible to use actual data, but where possible, using a generated or anonymized dataset will always help with understanding or will be highly valued by the community.

 While authors should feel free to link back to their own sites as necessary (such as for expanding upon a topic beyond the limited "one-page" style of this site), this is not intended to be a link farm.
 Submitting just links, or half-written teasers to link to other sites will be **deleted/rejected**.
-Otherwise, there are no restrictions on who may post, as long as it is useful to the community.
+Otherwise, there are no restrictions on who may post, as long as it is useful to the community (beginner through expert-level).

 Submissions will be made using GitHub, using [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/#syntax).
 By using GitHub, this project can truly be a community affair; not only can anyone create a GitHub account for free, but articles will be able to be edited by anyone via pull request (subject to community discussion/approval).

+A [template](https://raw.githubusercontent.com/digitalanalyticscookbook/digitalanalyticscookbook.github.io/master/template.md) is provided for convenience.
+Markdown takes a little bit of getting used to, but ultimately it's a great plain-text format, while still allowing for rich display of content.
+A simple submission could just be to place a Markdown file in the main directory (where [index.md](https://github.com/digitalanalyticscookbook/digitalanalyticscookbook.github.io/blob/master/index.md) resides), and editing the [sidebar.html](https://github.com/digitalanalyticscookbook/digitalanalyticscookbook.github.io/blob/master/_layouts/minimal.html) file to include the link to your article under the proper heading.

 ## GitHub Resources